hai-vr/documentation/docs/changelogs/lightbox-viewer.md

 import {HaiVideo} from "/src/components/HaiVideo";

+## 2.5.0-beta.1

+Add support for URP Light Probes:
+- If URP is the current render pipeline, switch to a different scene if the Quality settings use Light Probes instead of Adaptive Probe Volumes.
+- If URP is in the project, detect when Quality settings change.

+Unlike suggested in previous alpha versions, this is still not compatible with macOS, as the compatibility attempt has failed.

+Previous change logs from alpha versions repeated in chronological order, without macOS changes:

+*From 2.4.1-alpha.1:*

+- Change Edit mode strategy for performance:
+    - Previously, Edit Mode was copying the avatar every frame, so that we don't accidentally cause the avatar to be modified.
+    - This change now copies the avatar to a hidden GameObject in the hierarchy and marked non-saved, if the reference to the Object To View does not change.
+    - Use object change events to detect when anything changes in the scene.
+If there is any change that pertains to a non-transform, we destroy the copied object and create a new one.
+    - This copied object is moved 10_000 units downwards between render cycles.
+    - Don't disable the original avatar between render cycles, because enabling the avatar is slow.
+    - In the copy, remove the Animators, because they take time to bind and we don't need them.

+*From 2.4.1-alpha.2:*

+- Add support for URP projects:
+    - Detect when the project is BIRP.
+    - If it is not BIRP, don't suggest installing the Post-Processing V2 package.
+    - If it is not BIRP, load the URP scene, even if the Light Volumes package is installed.

+*From 2.5.0-alpha.2:*

+- Attempt an optimization that removes the need for copying the texture from the GPU to the CPU.

+*From 2.5.0-alpha.3:*

+- Try to fix an issue where the depth was affecting how the view was rendered in a Unity 6.2 Basis project.

 ## 2.5.0-alpha.3

 - Try to fix an issue where the depth was affecting how the view was rendered in a Unity 6.2 Basis project.